llucbrell/audrey2/readme.md

 audrey.debug(false);
 ```

-## View Components

-Audrey has some basic components to give you a some custom options.
-Put, whatever you want in the custom object.

-1. brand -- string
-2. logo -- string
-3. copyright -- string | with this \xA9  symbol
-4. info --string | change color with errors
-5. symbolProgress -- string | change color with errors you can use it as jasmine/mocha color option
-5. colors -- {name:string, name2:string} | you can add color to any part of the view with mocha or basic color names.

 ## Custom Object

 This is the view of the MVC.
 You can customize almoust everything in Audrey View.
 The view is divided, as a basic HTML does.